So you’ve agreed to a four ball with your friends, but you’re rusty on the rules and format. Have no fear.

 It is sometimes referred to as 4BBB match play when played in match play.

-Most of the biggest and well-known Professional golf team Tournaments such as the Ryder Cup, Solheim Cup, and, Presidents Cup, play the four ball match play format.
+Most of the biggest and most well-known professional golf team tournaments, such as the Ryder Cup, Solheim Cup, and Presidents Cup, play the four-ball match play format.

-In the Ryder Cup for the first two days, Fourball is played during the morning sessions and Foursomes is played in the afternoon.
+In the Ryder Cup, for the first two days, the Fourball format is played during the morning sessions, and foursomes are played in the afternoon.

 The captain chooses four teams of two.
-Both players on each team play their own ball’ so four balls are played on every hole.
+As mentioned, both players on each team play their ball.

 In stroke play, competitors are paired and play as a team.
-Each golfer plays his or her own ball to completion of the hole.
-The team’s score on each hole is the lower of the two players’ scores.
+Each golfer plays his or her ball to the completion of the hole.
+The team’s score for the hole is the lower of the two players’ scores.

-In match play, a four-ball consists of two teams of two players per team competing directly against each other.
+In 4 ball match play, teams consisting of two players per team compete directly against each other.

 All four golfers play their own ball throughout the round.
 The lowest score recorded by one of the two golfers in a team is the score recorded for that hole.